Angina and Reflux Part 2: Diagnosis, Management, and When to Get Help

 It can be stressful when you aren't sure what's causing your chest pain.
 Your mind might run through the possible causes...That big bowl of chili you ate?
 Maybe too much strenuous work today?
 A heart attack?
 Should you get help or ride it out?

 If you’re already familiar with what acid reflux or angina feels like for you, then you probably also know how to handle it.
-Maybe you pop an antacid for the reflux, or sit down for a rest if you’re feeling angina pain.
+Maybe you pop an antacid for reflux, or sit down to rest if you’re feeling angina pain.
 And if your typical symptoms escalate over time or suddenly feel more severe, it's time for an appointment with your doctor—not necessarily a trip to the ER.

 The Importance of Prompt Medical Evaluation for Unexplained Chest Pain